Oil heads for another weekly gain on demand hopes and shut-ins

 Oil prices rose on Friday and were on course for a second consecutive week of gains as more countries moved ahead with plans to relax economic and social lockdowns put in place to halt the coronavirus pandemic and as more output was shut in.

-Both contracts are heading for a second week of gains after the lows of April, when U.S. oil crashed below zero, with Brent advancing more than 12% this week and WTI up 20%.
+Both contracts are heading for a second week of gains after the lows of April, when U.S. oil crashed below zero, with Brent advancing over 14% this week and WTI up more than 22%.

 However, crude is still being pumped into storage, raising the prospect that any gains prompted by stronger demand will be capped.